Majors (English & PWR)

 Studies in English include literature, language and writing, as well as the practice of literary criticism and analysis, creative writing, rhetoric and the teaching of English in secondary schools.
-The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of four distinct concentrations: literature, professional writing and rhetoric, creative writing or English teacher licensure.
+The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of three distinct concentrations: literature, creative writing or English teacher licensure.
 Additional options include double concentrations in the major and minors in literature and creative writing, along with interdisciplinary minors in professional writing and multimedia authoring.
+Student may also double-major in English and Professional Writing and rhetoric.
 Students interested in the major have many opportunities to enrich their studies through internships, undergraduate research, study abroad, residential-learning, student-run publications and organizations.

 A Bachelor of Arts degree with a major in English, Literature concentration requires 44 semester hours.